sakthiinfotec/weblinks/mobile-web.md

 - Design systems

 ##### Concepts
-**Side Effects:** Impure functions (vs pure functions) - a general concept about behaviours of functions.
-A function is said to have side effect if it trys to modify anything outside its body.
-For example, if it modidifies a global variable, then it is a side effect.
+**Side Effects:** Impure functions (vs pure functions) - a general concept about behaviors of functions.
+A function is said to have side effects if it tries to modify anything outside its body.
+For example, if it modifies a global variable, then it is a side effect.
 If it makes a network call, it is a side effect as well.
 In computer science, a function or expression is said to have a side effect if it modifies some state outside its scope or has an observable interaction with its calling functions or the outside world besides returning a value.
 For example, a particular function might modify a global variable or static variable, modify one of its arguments, raise an exception, write data to a display or file, read data, or call other side-effecting functions.
-In the presence of side effects, a program's behaviour may depend on history; that is, the order of evaluation matters.
+In the presence of side effects, a program's behavior may depend on history; that is, the order of evaluation matters.
 Understanding and debugging a function with side effects requires knowledge about the context and its possible histories.

 **Virtual DOM:**
-* An in-memory object representation of actual HTML DOM maintained by JS libraries like React or Vue in order to optimize performance while manipulating it.
+* An in-memory object representation of actual HTML DOM maintained by JS libraries like React or Vue to optimize performance while manipulating it.
-* When rendering/re-rendering, possibly due to state change, previous Virtual DOM is compared with current Virtual DOM.
+* When rendering/re-rendering, possibly due to state change, the previous Virtual DOM is compared with the current Virtual DOM.
-* Identifies the changes and udpate actual DOM.
-This process is called *Reconcilation*.
+* Identifies the changes and updates actual DOM.
+This process is called *Reconciliation*.

 #### Courses
 - JavaScript Hard Parts v2